Learner Engagement Analytics Dashboard (LEAD) - Overview [UW-Madison]

 Kaltura Percentage of Video Viewed

 A percentile metric capturing the percentage of a Kaltura video viewed loaded via a web browser linked to in a Canvas course, as long as the page is recorded on a Canvas server; meaning, it is a Canvas native application.
-If there is a link embedded into a Canvas course which leads the user to a non-Kaltura (external) location or application (for example, Kaltura videos linked to third-party external content authoring software), any activity that happens outside of Canvas is not recorded or accounted for in Kaltura Percentage of Video Viewed.
+If there is a link embedded into a Canvas course which leads the user to a non-Kaltura (external) location or application (for example, Kaltura videos linked to third-party external content authoring software), any activity that happens outside of Canvas is not recorded or accounted for in Kaltura Percentage of Video Viewed(Not currently available in LEAD).

 Page View (Engage eText)